Groundhog Day (noun) – a situation in which a series of unwelcome or tedious events appear to be recurring in exactly the same way.

 On the face of it, this story has all the elements from the first wave of coronavirus – depression, eating and drinking too much and also wonderful acts of thoughtfulness and generosity.

 The problem is that as a society we seem to have emerged prematurely from the “loop”, without taking on board its true lesson – we will not escape this repeating nightmare unless we practice forbearance, put aside our own selfish desires and help one another.
-In 2020, not only do we need to look after those doing it tough, both financially and emotionally, we must also follow health advice and emergency government regulations – yes they are unwelcome and tedious but so is living in the COVID time loop!
+Not only do we need to look after those doing it tough, both financially and emotionally, we must also follow health advice and emergency government regulations – yes they are unwelcome and tedious but so is living in the COVID time loop!

 Bear one another’s burdens, and so fulfill the law of Christ… And let us not grow weary of doing good, for in due season we will reap, if we do not give up.
 Galatians 6:2 / 6: 9